 - Attend PAS annually to present

-The Young Investigator Awards Program provides awards of up to $15,000 for research by residents, fellows, and junior faculty related to child health promotion, health services research, teaching, or patient care.
+The Young Investigator Awards Program provides funding for research by residents, fellows, and junior faculty related to child health promotion, health services research, teaching, or patient care.
 These awards often serve as a launching pad for talented trainees and young professionals who work under the excellent guidance of mentors at their home institutions.
 Each awardee works closely with a local mentor at their home institution and should communicate with their National Adviser on a monthly basis over the course of the award year.

-Meeting Requirements: Awardees are encouraged to meet with their National Advisers during a special YIA Breakfast held at PAS and regularly meet over the phone/email/videoconference throughout the award year and potentially beyond.
+Meeting Requirements: Awardees are encouraged to meet with their National Advisers at the annual PAS Meeting and regularly meet over the phone/email/videoconference throughout the award year and potentially beyond.

 All current APA members are invited to serve as reviewers for the Young Investigator Awards Program submitted proposals.
-This program provides awards of up to $15,000 for research by residents, fellows, and junior faculty related to child health promotion, health services research, teaching, or patient care.
+This program provides funding for research by residents, fellows, and junior faculty related to child health promotion, health services research, teaching, or patient care.
 These awards often serve as a launching pad for talented trainees and young professionals who work under the excellent guidance of mentors at their home institutions.